 In addition, we are interested in the mechanisms by which exposure to early-life stressors enhances the risk of developing psychiatric disorders.

 Techniques, methods & infrastructure

-- Electrophysiology, whole-cell patch-clamp recordings from rodent acute slices;
+- Electrophysiology, in-vitro whole-cell patch-clamp recordings;

 - Cognitive and motivational behavioral tasks;

-- Rodent models of stress disorders and psychosis;
+- Rodent models of psychiatric disorders;

 - Confocal and fluorescence microscopy

 - Role of the medial prefrontal cortex - basolateral amygdala circuit in consolidation of fear extinction (2007)